 The capsules are usually made from a soft layer of gelatin, and many manufacturers also use enteric coating.

-Enteric coating helps keep the capsule from being dissolved until it reaches the small intestine.
+Enteric coating helps keep the capsule from dissolving until it reaches your small intestine.
 This is common in fish oil capsules, as it prevents fish burps.

 However, it can also mask the foul smell of rancid fish oil.